WISCAD/TRACE/README.md

 M. Li, and A. Davoodi, "Multi-mode trace signal selection for post-silicon debug", Asia and South Pacific Design Automation Conf.
 (ASPDAC'14), pp. 640-645, January 2014.

-This repo provides binary and benchmarks and documentation.
+This repo provides binary, benchmarks, usage instructions, and slides.

 Please read the included README_detailed.txt file; it has information about how runtime should be correctly measured.